-All over the island, sturdy and foldable metal racks – Finn. mattoteline – are installed near living quarters or holiday homes, for hanging carpets or laundry.
+All over the island, sturdy and foldable metal racks – Finn. mattoteline – are installed near living quarters for hanging carpets or laundry.
 They serve multiple functions.
-This mattoteline stands near the sauna and a group of holiday cottages.
+This mattoteline stands in the middle of the island, near the sauna and a group of cottages that are used by workers.
 I am attracted to their sound: a multipurpose outdoor version of tubular bells.
-I use crude wooden beaters that I found nearby; handling the pieces of wood, I aim at simple sonic structures.
+For performing with the Mattoteline, I use crude wooden beaters that I found in the forest nearby.
+Handling the pieces of wood, I aim at simple sonic structures.

 For recording this performance, I used an AKG contact mic.
 Listening inside… Outside the weather is around 7° plus a stiff breeze.
 As I found out when looking at the video later, the wind had shifted my i-phone around on its stand during the recording.

 The residency was supported by the Örö Residency Programme and by the SKE Funds Austria.
 [In the years 2019 and 2020, I developed a number of more extended pieces, starting from this performance.]